Information for New Graduate Students

 Hello New Geology and Geophysics Graduate Students,

-We look forward to your enrollment in the department this fall.
-I am the faculty graduate representative for the University of Utah’s Geology & Geophysics Department and am writing to describe upcoming dates and activities to help you to plan for the start of your academic career at the U.
+We look forward to you joining us this fall in the Department of Geology and Geophysics at the University of Utah.
+I am the Director of Graduate Studies here and am writing to describe upcoming dates and activities to help you plan for the start of your acedemic career at the U.

 I. What to do before you get to Salt Lake City